apita1423/cosmoschronicles_pp5/README.md

 ### Content

 - Content in bios and posts were done by me.
-ChatGPT was used for the content in the about us, events, and news summary.
+ChatGPT was used for the content in the about us, events, and news pages.

 ### Media